MUbarak123-56/fpl_team_optimization/README.md

 - Install all the required packages for making the code functional by running the command below:

       pip install -r requirements.txt
-- Open the squad_selection.py file and uncomment the two lines of code below in the file while replacing the [INSERT API TOKEN] with your D-Wave API token which can be obtained [here](https://cloud.dwavesys.com/leap/):
+- Open the squad_selection.py file and uncomment the two lines of code below in the file while replacing the [INSERT TOKEN HERE] with your D-Wave API token which can be obtained [here](https://cloud.dwavesys.com/leap/):

         #api_token = [INSERT TOKEN HERE]
         #sampler = LeapHybridSampler(token= api_token)